 TERM DATES FOR 2019

-This term runs from Monday February 4 to Friday April 5.
+This term ran from Monday February 4 to Friday April 5.

-This term will run from Monday April 29 to Friday June 28.
+This term runs from Monday April 29 to Friday June 28.

 This term will run from Monday July 22 to Friday September 20.